sneha-balamurali/fpga/introduction/vivado_overview.md

 - For example, a 125 MHz clock means the signal goes through 125 million cycles (high → low → high) every second/ each period is 8ns.
 - Each rising edge (transition from low to high) or falling edge (high to low) can be used as a trigger for logic elements inside the FPGA to capture or update data.
 ### FCLK_CLK0
-- On the Red Pitaya, the ARM processor in the Zynq chip generates up to four programmable clocks (`FCLK_CLK0 … FCLK_CLK3`)[^1] to the FPGA logic.
-Physically, these clocks sit at the boundary between the processor system (PS) and the programmable logic (PL) and ensure both sides can stay synchronised when sharing data.
-[More information at Zynq 7000 SoC Technical Reference Manual (UG585): Clocks](https://docs.amd.com/r/en-US/ug585-zynq-7000-SoC-TRM/Clocks-and-Resets)
+- On the Red Pitaya, the ARM processor in the Zynq chip generates up to four programmable clocks (`FCLK_CLK0 … FCLK_CLK3`) to the FPGA logic.
+Physically, these clocks sit at the boundary between the processor system (PS) and the programmable logic (PL) and ensure both sides can stay synchronised when sharing data. [^1]
 - To access them, double click the PS block and navigate as shown in the image below.
 ![ps_fabric_clock](/images/ps_fabric_clocks.png)